janhoo/critter/README.md

 ## Overview
 Critter is a comprehensive data management solution to essentially replace the previous system of spreadsheets and repositories in ubiquitous use.
-The idea is to achieve sufficient long-term robustness, openness, accessibility and coherence to permit comprehensive exploitation by modern Web technologies.
+The idea is to achieve sufficient long-term robustness, openness, accessibility and coherence to permit comprehensive exploitation by both modern Web technologies and ongoing "classical" research.

 Main Goals:
 1. Provide a consistent data model